Welcome to the Center for Honors, Scholars and Leadership!

 - Due March 1

 Honors Program applications

 - March 1 - Priority Due date incoming Freshmen

 - April 1 - Current UNC & Transfer Students.

 - Rolling Basis as space allows

 The Center for Honors, Scholars and Leadership collaborates with university and community groups to provide programs and events for the campus at large.
 Student Honors Council also hosts a variety of events throughout the semester that provide opportunities for students to participate in social events, fundraising, and community service projects.

 UNC Research Day, Thursday, April 9, 2020 at UNC University Center

 UNC’s Research Day welcomes students, both graduate and undergraduate, to present their research, creative works and scholarly projects in a day long celebration.
 All Research Day activities take place at the University Center.
-Students present their projects either in individual break-out rooms as oral presentations from 9 AM - 4 PM, as poster presentations in one of three poster sessions in the Ballrooms, or NEW THIS YEAR: in roundtables.
+Students may present their projects in individual break-out rooms as oral presentations, as poster presentations in one of three poster sessions, or in round table sessions.
 The entire campus community, high school students and the general public are welcome to attend Research Day, view student research projects, and help the students celebrate their scholarly accomplishments.
 Over 300 Students are expected at this event presenting over 200 different poster and oral sessions demonstrating the exceptional level of scholarly work at UNC.
 Research Excellence Award competition is held in conjunction with Research Day.

 The Center for Honors, Scholars and Leadership Spring Banquet recognizes graduating Honors Program Seniors, along with the scholarship and award winners from 2019-2020 academic year.
 Family members are invited to attend to join us in this celebration of achievement.